Online Clinical Nurse Leader Programs

 In contrast, institutional accreditation is the accreditation of an entire institution.
 The Council for Higher Education Accreditation (CHEA), a US Department of Education branch, approves seven regional institutional accrediting bodies.
 These regional institutional accrediting bodies are responsible for institutional accreditation within a particular geography of the United States.

-When exploring online programs, it is important to check the state authorization or NC-SARA status.
+When exploring online programs, it is essential to check the state authorization or NC-SARA status.
 NC-SARA stands for National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a private non-profit organization devoted to expanding students’ access to educational opportunities and ensuring effective regulation of distance learning programs.

 Typical Admissions Requirements for CNL Degrees